 Dr. Reynolds has served as a consultant and grant reviewer for the federal Substance Abuse and Mental Health Services Administration (SAMHSA) and is a frequent presenter and keynote speaker at statewide and national health and human service conferences.

-He has authored more than 250 news and op-ed articles that have appeared in a wide variety of publications and is consistently used as an expert source for substance abuse, addiction, HIV/AIDS and human/civil rights information by local and national radio, television, online and print outlets.
-Dr. Reynolds has received numerous awards for his community service and leadership and was named one of the “most influential Long Islanders” each year 2010-2021 by the Long Island Press.
+He has authored more than 250 news and op-ed articles that have appeared in a wide variety of publications and is consistently used as an expert source for substance use, addiction, HIV/AIDS and human/civil rights information by local and national radio, television, online and print outlets.
+Dr. Reynolds has received numerous awards for his community service and leadership and was named one of the “most influential Long Islanders” each year 2010-2022 by the Long Island Press.
 Dr. Reynolds has received leadership awards and honors from the Simple Hope Foundation, Caron Treatment Centers, Strong Youth, Inc., the Long Island Recovery Association, Mainstream House, LICADD, Long Island Business News (Long Island Business Hall of Fame, 2021) and Herald Newspapers (Top Business Leaders in Nassau County, 2021).
 Dr. Reynolds is also a graduate of Energeia, a regional stewardship program spearheaded by Molloy College.
+In 2022, he received a Long Island Excellence in Healthcare Award from Herald Newspapers and a “Hero of Hope” award from CN Guidance and Counseling Services.

-A lifelong Long Islander, Dr. Reynolds is an avid marathon runner having completed 15 marathons and Ironman triathlete, a passion he’s used to raise much-needed funds for FCA, United Way of Long Island and other local/national charities.
+A lifelong Long Islander and cancer survivor, Dr. Reynolds is an avid marathon runner having completed 15 marathons and is also an Ironman triathlete, a passion he’s used to raise much-needed funds for FCA, LICADD, United Way of Long Island and other local/national charities.

-Lisa Burch has over 25 years’ experience in public health, non-profit management, community and government relations, grants administration, budgets, strategic planning, and program development.
-Prior to joining FCA Lisa worked for the North Shore-LIJ Health System for 11 years where she first established the Office of Sponsored Programs followed by a Sustainability and Social Responsibility (SSR) program.
+Lisa Burch has over 30 years’ experience in public health, non-profit management, community and government relations, grants administration, budgets, strategic planning, and program development.
+Lisa currently serves as the VP and Chief Operating Officer at FCA, overseeing program operations, facilities, IT, Compliance and Quality Assurance.
+Prior to joining FCA Lisa worked for Northwell Health for 11 years where she first established the Office of Sponsored Programs followed by the health system’s first Sustainability and Social Responsibility (SSR) program.
+While at Northwell, Lisa was a member of the 2010 High Potentials Program – a group of top employees chosen for future leadership positions in the health system.
 Earlier in her career, Lisa worked for Odyssey House, the Osborne Association, Planned Parenthood of New York City and Safe Horizons.
-Lisa earned her BA in Psychology from Clark University; her MPH from Hunter College and a Certificate in Corporate Citizenship Management from Boston College.
+Lisa earned her BA in Psychology from Clark University with minors in Philosophy and Sociology and a concentration in Women’s Studies, her MPH from Hunter College, a Certificate in Corporate Citizenship Management from Boston College, and a Certificate in Community Leadership from the Jewish Community Relations Council of Long Island.

 She has worked as a strategic partner with internal and external stakeholders and has collaborated with governmental entities in establishing accounting protocols for financial reporting.
 Throughout her career, she has worked in partnership with other CFOs to advocate for sufficient funding to support the missions of non-profit organizations.